2018 Bhima Koregaon violence: January 2018 events

-Prior to the commemoration, about 250 groups of far-left Dalit organizations got together under the banner of "Elgar Parishad" and organised a conference at Shaniwar Wada in Pune, the erstwhile seat of the Peshwas.
+Prior to the commemoration, about 250 groups of Dalit organizations got together under the banner of "Elgar Parishad" and organised a conference at Shaniwar Wada in Pune, the erstwhile seat of the Peshwas.
 The speakers included two retired judges, B.G Kolte-Patil and P. B. Sawant, and Jignesh Mevani, a newly elected member of the Gujarat Legislative Assembly.

 The equating of Hindutva with the Peshwas is said to have irked the Hindu groups.

-On January 1, like every year, Dalit organizations poured into Bhima Koregaon.
+On 1 January, like every year, Dalit organizations poured into Koregaon Bhima.
 Tensions had begun to build in a neighbouring village over the question of which community had conducted the last rites of Maratha ruler Chhatrapati Sambhaji Maharaj – the Mahar or the Maratha.
 The panchayat of Bhima Koregaon issued a notice asking residents to boycott the event by calling for all shops to remain shut that day.